herzbube/littlego/README.md

 ## Changes in this release

+This is the Little Go bugfix release 1.1.1.
+It contains an urgent fix for a crash that sometimes occurs while a stone is dragged around the board (#242).

-This is the Little Go technical release 1.1.0.
+The previous release was the Little Go technical release 1.1.0.
 A selection of the most important changes are:

 * The app's user interface has been updated to the iOS 7 look & feel (#204)
 * Drawing for Retina displays has been fixed (#205).
 Many thanks to Eric O. Lebigot for reporting the issue and giving me the necessary KITB to investigate the problem.